john-maurer/Maurer.OktaFilter/README.md

 3.1 Use the static 'Settings' object properties to configure the filter and how OKTA tokens are managed:

-* **OAUTHUSER** - Authorized user/principle ID
+* **OAUTHUSER** – Authorized user/principle ID
-* **OAUTHPASSWORD** - Password associated with user/principle ID
+* **OAUTHPASSWORD** – Password associated with user/principle ID
 * **OAUTHURL** – Your organization's [OKTA URL](https://developer.okta.com/docs/guides/find-your-domain/main/).
+* **OAUTHKEY** – The KEY value associated with your OKTA key (examples will use "*OKTA-TOKEN*").
-* **RETRIES** - The number of attempts the filter should make to acquire an OKTA token.
+* **RETRIES** – The number of attempts the filter should make to acquire an OKTA token.
-* **RETRYSLEEP** - The number in seconds to wait in between retry attempts.
+* **RETRYSLEEP** – The number in seconds to wait in between retry attempts.
-* **TOKENLIFETIME** - The lifetime in minutes of the OKTA token, should not exceed 55 minutes.
+* **TOKENLIFETIME** – The lifetime in minutes of the OKTA token, should not exceed 55 minutes.
-* **GRANTTYPE** - In the context of Azure and identity management, a "grant type" typically refers to the method used by an application to obtain an access token.
+* **GRANTTYPE** – In the context of Azure and identity management, a "grant type" typically refers to the method used by an application to obtain an access token.
 Access tokens are credentials that represent the authorization granted to the application to access a user's data.
 Azure Active Directory (Azure AD), which is Microsoft's cloud-based identity and access management service, supports several OAuth 2.0 authorization grant types.
 Here are some common grant types used in Azure AD:

     **Authorization Code Grant:**